godotengine/godot/CONTRIBUTING.md

 #### Be nice to the git history

 Try to make simple PRs that handle one specific topic.
-Just like for reporting issues, it's better to open 3 different PRs that each address a different issue than one big PR with three commits.
+Just like for reporting issues, it's better to open 3 different PRs that each addresses a different issue than one big PR with three commits.

 When updating your fork with upstream changes, please use ``git pull --rebase``